Matt Covington

-Matthew D. Covington (born May 15, 1980 in Fort Worth) is an American speleologist, most known for his work in hydrogeology and geomorphology, especially in the field of mathematical modeling of karst systems, as well as by his contribution to Cueva Chevé project in Mexico, since 1999.
+Matthew D. Covington (born May 15, 1980 in Fort Worth) is an American speleologist, most known for his work in hydrogeology and geomorphology, especially in the field of mathematical modeling of karst systems, as well as by his contribution to Cueva Cheve project in Mexico, since 1999.

 Early life, education and career

-He was born in Fort Worth, his father is an electrical engineer, and his mother is a middle school teacher.
-After high school in Fayetteville (1998) he graduated in physics (The Trebuchet: Physics, numerics, and connections to millennia of human activity) and philosophy (Quantum mechanics and libertarian free will) at the University of Arkansas in 2002.
+He was born in Fort Worth, his father is an electrical engineer, and his mother is a retired middle school teacher.
+After graduating high school in Fayetteville in 1998 he graduated in physics (The Trebuchet: Physics, numerics, and connections to millennia of human activity) and philosophy (Quantum mechanics and libertarian free will) at the University of Arkansas in 2002.
 In 2008 he completed his doctoral study in theoretical astrophysics at the University of California in Santa Cruz, with the thesis: The production and evolution of scaling laws via galaxy merging.
-After PhD he pursued a postdoc study with a grant by NSF.
+After his PhD he pursued a postdoc study with a grant by NSF.
 In 2010 he completed it and started another postdoc in Postojna, Slovenia, also supported by NSF.

 Early caving

 Covington grew up in a caving area, the Ozark Mountains, and first visited a cave at the age of 6.
-He became quite interested in caving at about 14, at 15 he read the National Geographic report about Bill Stone's expedition to Huautla cave (NG, September 1995) which was decisive for his later caving, and at 16 he joined the Boston Mountain Grotto in Fayetteville.
+He became quite interested in caving at about 14, and at 15 he read the National Geographic report about Bill Stone's expedition to Huautla cave (NG, September 1995) which was decisive for his later caving.
+At 16 he joined the Boston Mountain Grotto in Fayetteville.
 At first it was recreational caving in the neighbourhood, the first expedition he took part in was to the Tongass National Forest in Southeast Alaska in the summer of 1999.